Killing of Trayvon Martin: Zimmerman's first media interview

 On July 18, 2012, Zimmerman, accompanied by his attorney Mark O'Mara, gave his first long media interview to Sean Hannity, and part of the interview appeared on Hannity that evening.
 During the interview, Zimmerman said that he did not regret his actions on the night of the shooting and that he felt that what had happened "was all God's plan".
-He also said, "I do wish there was something, anything I could have done that wouldn't have put me in the position where I had to take his life.
+However, towards the end of the interview, he backtracked and said, "I do wish there was something, anything I could have done that wouldn't have put me in the position where I had to take his life.
 I want to tell everyone, my wife, my family, my parents, grandmother, the Martins, the city of Sanford and America: I'm sorry that this happened.
 I'm truly sorry."

 When Hannity asked Zimmerman why his suspicions were aroused when he noticed Martin, Zimmerman replied in part:

 I felt he was suspicious because it was raining.
 He was in-between houses, cutting in-between houses, and he was walking very leisurely for the weather....
 It didn't look like he was a resident that went to check their mail and got caught in the rain and was hurrying back home.
 He didn't look like a fitness fanatic that would train in the rain.

 Following the interview with Hannity, Special Prosecutor Angela Corey filed formal notice that she intended to use the interview as evidence against Zimmerman.
 According to an article in the Orlando Sentinel, Zimmerman's story differed in at least two details from previous versions of what he said happened the night he shot Martin—specifically, that he told Hannity he had walked toward Martin because he was trying to find a street address to provide the police, but during the police's investigation he had said that the reason he approached Martin was that he was looking for the name of the street, which he had forgotten; and that he told Hannity that Martin had been "skipping, going away quickly", not running away out of fear, but he had previously told Sanford police that Martin had run away as Zimmerman was reporting him.